 The first casts of the Carnegie Diplodocus

-Well before the mounting of the real bones of CM 84, King Edward VII of England asked Carnegie for a copy of the skeleton to be displayed in the British Museum (Natural History).
-Carnegie optimistically hoped to put an end to war by encouraging arbitration instead (Nieuwland 2019:55), and to this end was always keen to gain influence with heads of state.
+Well before the mounting of the real bones of CM 84, King Edward VII of England asked Carnegie for a Diplodocus skeleton to be displayed in the British Museum (Natural History).
+Carnegie naively hoped to put an end to war by encouraging arbitration instead (Nieuwland 2019:55), and to this end was always keen to gain influence with heads of state.
 He therefore enthusiastically agreed to the King’s request and instructed museum director William.
-J. Holland to create a replica.
+J. Holland to find another specimen.
+Considering it unlikely that another Diplodocus of the same quality would quickly become available without great expense, Holland proposed instead to create a replica.
+Carnegie swiftly agreed.

 Holland’s chief fossil preparator Arthur Coggeshall oversaw the creation of a set of plaster molds by a crew of Italian plasterers led by Serafino Agostini.
 The molds corresponded to the bones of CM 84 and the other bones that were to be included in the real-bone mount a few years later.
 Some differences exist between the molds and the real skeleton (see Taylor et al. in prep., a for details) but the molds corresponded closely to the original skeleton.
 These molds were used to create not just the cast skeleton requested by King Edward VII, but four further casts.
 After the British Museum unveiled its mounted cast to great fanfare on 12th May 1905, and after the original bones were mounted at the Carnegie Museum in 1907, Carnegie went on to gift the other four casts to Kaiser Wilhelm II of Germany, Président Armand Fallières of France, Emperor Franz Joseph of Austria and King Victor Emmanuel III of Italy, in 1908 and 1909.
-As with the London replica, Holland and his chief preparator Arthur S. Coggleshall travelled to each recipient country to supervize the mounting of the casts.
+As with the London replica, Holland and his chief preparator Arthur S. Coggeshall travelled to each recipient country to supervise the mounting of the casts.

 Buoyed by success of his donation program, Carnegie authorized the creation of five further casts from the same molds, destined to be donated to other heads of state.
 Between 1910 and 1913 three of these were given to Tsar Nicholas II of Russia, President Roque Sáenz Peña Lahitte of Argentina and King Alfonso XIII of Spain.
 But the outbreak of the Great War in 1914 put an end to Carnegie’s dream of arbitration replacing warfare.
 When he died in 1919, not only had the two remaining skeletons not been donated, the museum was left relatively impoverished.
 The continuing funding from Carnegie’s trust “certainly did not allow the natural history museum to keep up its competition with New York’s AMNH” (Nieuwland 2019:250).
-As noted by Gangewere (2011:24), Carnegie’s gifts to his Institute and Library during the last 20 years of his life amounted to $11,729,471 (about $200,000,000 in modern money); but in the 20 years after his death, only a further $1.4M was provided — and relatively little of this would have gone to the Natural History Museum.
-While Holland had considered closing the Carnegie Quarry as early as 1917 (Carpenter 2018:13), the reduction in funding must have played some part in the eventual decision to abandon in 1922.
+As noted by Gangewere (2011:24), Carnegie’s gifts to his Institute and Library during the last 20 years of his life amounted to $11,729,471 (about $200,000,000 in modern money); but in the 20 years after his death, only a further $1.4M (in the money of the time) was provided — and relatively little of this would have gone to the Natural History Museum.
+While Holland had considered closing the Carnegie Quarry as early as 1917 (Carpenter 2018:13), the reduction in funding must have played some part in the eventual decision to abandon it in 1922.
 Only years later, with the aid of funds from Carnegie’s widow Louise, would the last two casts be sent to Mexico City (1930) and Munich (1934) — the latter never even being mounted.

 The molds, having last been used in the 1910s, then lay forgotten in the basement of the Carnegie Museum for more than 40 years (Untermann 1959:364).